the-full-stack/fsdl-text-recognizer/instructions/lab6.md

 You can shut down your flask server now.

+## Adding tests for web server

+The web server code should have a unit test just like the rest of our code.

+Let's check it out: the tests are in `api/tests/test_app.py`, and you can run them with `tasks/test_api.sh`

 ## Running web server in Docker

 Now, we'll build a docker image with our application.
 Docker can be a